-Orange Blossom Honey is a monofloral honey, which means that it is predominantly the honey produced by bees pollinating a single species of plant.
+Orange Blossom Honey— the honey used to make Comb 9’s base spirit— is a monofloral honey, which means that it is predominantly the honey produced by bees pollinating a single species of plant.
 Orange Blossom Honey is highly regarded since at the time bees are pollinating orange flowers, not much else is in bloom.
 Therefore, Orange Blossom Honey is rather pure, and has a unique bright floral qualities.
+Comb 9 Gin and StilltheOne Distillery take advantage of this character.
+The base is wholly unique and maintains hints of those floral qualities in the end products [which include a vodka and a brandy in addition to their gin].

-While the nose is rather mild, the taste is vivid.
-Lots of juniper up front, floral with hints of citrus.
-Some of the floral notes intimate notes of elderflower and lavender.
-The juniper kind of “peppers” in the middle with hints of spice.
-The closing of the flavor is rather dry with the juniper fading out, lingering acidic lemon pleasantly fades on the back of the palate.
+Comb 9 Gin’s finish is rather dry with the juniper fading out, lingering acidic lemon pleasantly fades on the back of the palate.
 The finish is exceptionally long, and leaves an interesting closing note and sensation.
 I want to say that it finishes in the back side corners of the mouth and quickly fades towards the back, the flavor racing away.
-Quite nice.

 Also makes for quite a stellar Negroni, a drink I shared with David Smith of Summer Fruit Cup when we first got together this past summer.
 Comb 9 Gin worked great in conjunction with floral liqueurs and made a really nice Aviation.

 I found that while it acquitted itself quite nicely neat, Comb 9 gin works great in cocktails.

 Thanks for submitting!
 Your review will be posted shortly.